x157/x157.github.io/UE5/Mass/index.md

 this info should help you quickly discover where to look in C++ and how the C++ fits together in the big picture.
 See also [Other Mass Resources](#SeeAlso) that I have found useful.

-As of late 2024, Epic increased the size of the Mass development team and there are rumors internally that Mass may significantly expand in both scope and importance to Unreal Engine.

-TLDR though it's still early days, there doesn't seem to be much risk of Mass being shelved in the foreseeable future.
-Quite to the contrary, Epic is investing in the future of Mass.

 ## Overview